-Originally built from wood, this famous bullring started to be constructed in the year 1761.
-Since then, it has been reformed several times and has become part of the history, not just of bullfighting, but of the city as a whole.
+The construction of this famous bullring began in the year 1761 and was originally made from wood.
+Since then, it has been reformed several times and has become part of the history and identity, not just of bullfighting, but of Sevilla as a whole.

 Exploring the Bullring

-When you visit the bullring, you can follow in the footsteps of the bullfighters; passing through the different "patios" and even the Capilla de los Toreros chapel, before reaching the highlight of the visit, looking up at the stands from the ring itself.
+When you visit the Maestranza Bullring, you can follow in the footsteps of the bullfighters; passing through the different "patios" and even the Capilla de los Toreros chapel, before reaching the highlight of the visit, looking up at the stands from the ring itself.

 At the end of the visit, you can visit two exhibition rooms, which explain the evolution of bullfighting over the years.